pagekit/docs/guides/create-a-theme.md

 `resources` allow you to register a shorthand to a path reference.
 This makes it easier when referencing files because you do not have to specify the full path.
 For example `views:template.php` will expand to `packages/vendor/theme/views/template.php`

 Your theme defines locations to render menus and widgets.
 The actual rendering happens in the `template.php`, as we will show below.
 However, your theme needs to register these positions before.
 This happens with the `menus` and `positions` property.
-These contain arrays of the position name and a label which displays in the backend.
+These contain arrays of the position name and a label which displays in the admin panel.

 Other properties can be added for more advanced settings.